 Michelle was first elected MLA for Nelson-Creston in 2009, and re-elected in 2013 and 2017.
 In 2002, Michelle was the youngest person ever elected to Nelson city council, and seven years later, at age 31, Michelle became the first woman elected as MLA in Nelson-Creston.
 Michelle served as the Official Opposition Opposition spokesperson for social development.
 She also served as the Caucus Deputy House Leader.
 As a passionate speaker and volunteer, Michelle is a strong voice for the Kootenays.

 Hon.
-Doug Donaldson, Minister of Forests, Lands, Natural Resource Operations and Rural Development, Government of BC
+Doug Donaldson, BC Minister of Forests, Lands, Natural Resource Operations and Rural Development

 Prior to becoming an MLA, Doug worked for Storytellers’ Foundation, a non-profit organization focusing on community economic development in the region, including local food action initiatives.
 His previous work in Stikine included jobs in forestry, tourism, education, communications and journalism.
 He has worked as a biologist with a forestry consulting business, as a reporter and columnist with a weekly newspaper, and communications director with the Gitxsan Treaty Office.

 Hon.
 Scott Fraser, BC Minister of Indigenous Relations and Reconciliation

 Scott was elected MLA for Mid Island-Pacific Rim in 2017.
 Prior to that he was elected as the MLA for Alberni-Qualicum in 2005, and MLA for Alberni-Pacific Rim in 2009 and 2013.
 Scott served as the Official Opposition spokesperson for Aboriginal Relations and Reconciliation, and Caucus Deputy Whip.
 From 1996 to 1999 Scott served as the mayor of the District of Tofino and was involved in the creation of the first UNESCO World Biosphere designation in British Columbia.